-- Full reports by the Action Groups; - Data Management Centre reports; - The current status and development of satellite communications (CLS/Argos, Iridium, etc); - GTS report; - National Focal Point list; - Contracts: - Other financial and administrative papers; and - Technical Document list, including available electronic versions. - d.
-All of the above information will be available on-line via the DBCP website. - 11.10 During the inter-sessional period, the Technical Coordinator provides quarterly reports on his/her activities and the status of his/her Workplan's implementation to the DBCP Executive Board. - 11.11 The Technical Coordinator produces monthly maps and statistical graphics on a monthly basis regarding the status of buoy programmes.
-This information is posted on the JCOMMOPS website and issued through the appropriate mailing lists. - 11.12 Written reports to the Panel session will adhere to a format that will make clear to the Panel, by means of an Executive Summary, those issues that require discussion and decision.
+- Finalised annual financial accounts, including the table of national contributions and budget for the following year; - If necessary, selected buoy and GTS statistics (showing trends in numbers, quality, delays, plus a few maps); - List of Actions and Workplan, and; - List of Acronyms. - c.
+Other web-based electronic material containing the entire above, plus a complete set of meetings, and all other annexes generally attached to the two reports includes: - A full report by the Technical Coordinator; - National reports; - Full reports by the Action Groups; - Data Management Centre reports; - The current status and development of satellite communications (CLS/Argos, Iridium, etc); - GTS report; - National Focal Point list; - Other financial and administrative papers; and - Technical Document list, including available electronic versions. - d.
+All the above information will be available on-line via the DBCP website. - 11.10 During the inter-sessional period, the Technical Coordinator provides monthly reports on his/her activities and quarterly reports on the status of his/her Workplan's implementation to the DBCP Executive Board. - 11.11 The Technical Coordinator ensures the production of monthly maps and statistical graphics with accurate information through the OceanOPS web site on a monthly basis regarding the status of buoy programmes. - 11.12 Written reports to the Panel session will adhere to a format that will make clear to the Panel, by means of an Executive Summary, those issues that require discussion and decision.
 Similarly, presentations to the session will presume that written reports have been read by the Panel, and will concentrate solely on those issues, which require an action or decision by the Panel.
 Report presenters will submit a summary of their report and the ensuing discussion and actions to the secretariat for inclusion in the final report of the session. - 11.13 The National Focal Point shall annually check the DBCP list of National Focal Points for correctness and report discrepancies, changes, or additions to the WMO and IOC Secretariats.